UKCloud/documentation/articles/vmware/vmw-faq.md

 - Production STANDARD = POWER VM Type

-- ENHANCED - Now available for all VM Types as an option - Synchronous Protection
+- ENHANCED - This service level has been retired from sale as of 1 January 2019

 The new pricing structure introduced in G-Cloud 8 enables customers to customise their VMs and any options without being tied to a specific package.
-Thus, options such as backups, Journaling Protection and Synchronous Protection can be added regardless of the VM type.
+Thus, options such as backups and Journaling Protection can be added regardless of the VM type.

 ### Can a VM communicate to another VM at of a different type?